 Jewelweed - The natural Poison Ivy Remedy

-Hiking with an environmental scientist has it's perks - as we hiked Mansfield, I asked Connor to point out the different plants, naming their genus and species, followed by their common name, as I'd like to become more knowledgeable in this arena.
+Hiking with an environmental scientist has it's perks - as we hiked Mansfield, I asked my hiking partner to point out the different plants, naming their genus and species, followed by their common name, as I'd like to become more knowledgeable in this arena.
 In the beginning of the hike, he pointed out a patch of plants, which I had seen so many times before, but never knew what they were - until now.

 Impatiens capensis, AKA Jewelweed, AKA Spotted-Touch-Me-Not, is a very common and widespread annual plant that likes to grow in moist, semi-shady woodland areas of the northeast.
 It has beautifully delicate red-orange flowers that begin to blossom in mid-summer and bloom until the first frost.
 It's called Jewelweed because of it's water-repellent leaves, which collect droplets of water (that look like jewels) after a rainfall.